 As if that wasn’t enough drama, my mother toyed with me over the weeks leading up to the ceremony by telling me that she was going to wear a hat made entirely out of fruit.
 I would have looked back now and thought that it was hysterical, but to an anxious little boy that had just been told dead cats had more rhythm and harmony than him – that was the last thing that I needed.
 It was another event and another opportunity for me to sweat profusely through my little boy tee and dress shirts – a habit I somehow never outgrew as I got older, although now when I sweat through my shirts it looks like saran wrap around chopped meat.
 I fidgeted uncomfortably for that whole ceremony and ran out the door to avoid any pictures or chance of seeing my sister sitting with my mother looking like Carmen Miranda.
 Of course, she didn’t wear that hat and I should have caught on when she wasn’t wearing it on the car ride over, but I was picturing her opening the trunk as we arrived and me passing out right there.
 I’m not sure if I was just really gullible or just really stupid…

-As a result of all these times I was fooled, I developed a knee-jerk response of never believing things that normal people would.
+As a result of all these (and more) times I was fooled, I developed a knee-jerk response to never believe things that normal people do.
 I don’t have the sense or sensory response to tell when I should believe anyone, so now I just don’t believe anything.
 Here are a couple of examples:

-I went to see my spiritual advisors one Sunday morning to seek out the guidance I so obviously need when I realized that Barbara wasn’t there and that Susan was busy.
+I went to see my spiritual advisors one Sunday morning to seek out the guidance I so obviously need when I realized that Barbara wasn’t there and that Susan was really jammed up and busy.
 I don’t usually do this, but I decided to see someone other than my regulars.
-I realize that you might think it strange that I have not one, but two spiritual advisors – but a twisted mind like this needs more than one.
-These are not your run of the mill psychics like the one I met on the street that told me I had a spiritual parasite and I went back and paid her another $90.00 for research on the off chance that it was true.
+You might think it strange to have not one, but two spiritual advisors – but a twisted mind like this needs more than one.
+These aren’t your run of the mill psychics like the one on the street who said I had a spiritual parasite and I went back and paid her another $90.00 for research on the off chance that it was true.
 These are professionals and they’ve been on-point with me many times; if they say jump – I say how high.
 I never stray from them, but I went against my better judgment and thought maybe a change could be good and tried someone new.
 I’d never met her before and had no knowledge of her skills so I saw down and thought it would be as comforting as it regularly was.